CCLA Server Chess

 Regular Quads.
 Open year round to all players rated 1800 or below.
 Four-player section, two games per opponent.
 Section started as soon as it is filled.
 Entry fee $6 per section, multiple entries permitted.
 Entry deadline: December 31st.

 Premier Quads.
 Open year round to all players rated 1600 or above.
 Four-player section, two games per opponent.
 Section started as soon as it is filled.
 Entry fee $6 per section, multiple entries permitted.
 Entry deadline: December 31st.

 Seasonal Server Series

 There are two seasonal tournaments, the Winter Server Series and the Summer Server Series.
 Entry fee $6 per section, multiple entries permitted.
 One round.
 No prizes.
 Entrants grouped by rating.
 Players paired as either a 7-player single round robin, or as 4-, 5- or 6-player double-round robins.
 Total number of games played will be six to ten, depending on number of entrants and pairing option.

-Sign-up for CCLA tournaments by using PayPal ... it is fast, convenient and safe.
+Sign-up for CCLA tournaments by using PayPal ... it's fast, convenient and safe.
 Click on the PayPal icon above to access your existing account / open a new PayPal account.
-Sign up for tournaments enter here and for new memberships and renewals paypal here.
+Sign up for CCLA tournament entries as well as new memberships and renewals via paypal.

 CCLA's Paul D. Shannon (pictured above,) Errol Acosta and John Smail are currently featured in Highlights from Play.